Solving QBF by Abstraction: Quantified Boolean Formulas

 A \emph{closed} QBF is a formula without free variables.
 Closed QBFs are either true or false.
 A formula is in prenex form, if the formula consists of a quantifier prefix followed by a propositional formula.
 Every QBF can be transformed into a closed QBF and into prenex form while maintaining satisfiability.
+A \emph{literal} $l$ is either a variable $x \in X$, or its negation $\neg x$.
+Given a set of literals $\set{l_1,\dots,l_n}$, the disjunctive combination $(l_1 \lor \ldots \lor l_n)$ is called a \emph{clause} and the conjunctive combination $(l_1 \land \ldots \land l_n)$ is called a \emph{cube}.
+We denote by $\var(l)$ the operation that returns the variable corresponding to $l$.
+A QBF is in negation normal form (NNF) if negation is only applied to variables.
+Every QBF can be transformed into NNF by at most doubling the size of the formula and without introducing new variables.
+For formulas in NNF, we treat literals as atoms.